The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

-However, both presidential nominees had such low approval #s, a 3rd candidate could have run and avoided being a spoiler if they pulled votes roughly equally from the other 2, besides getting more non voters to turn out.
+Both presidential nominees did have such low approval #s, a 3rd candidate could have run and avoided being a spoiler if they pulled votes roughly equally from the other 2, besides getting more non voters to turn out.

 Trump at 48% favorable -Gallup

-Democrats ("people rule") avg just 12% out of 100 on NTU Rates, the most comprehensive fiscal rating on bill votes, pushing for more centralized govt power- govocracy
+Democrats ("people rule") average just 12% out of 100 on NTU Rates, the most comprehensive fiscal rating on bill votes, pushing for more centralized govt power- govocracy..

 but usually, more than 1 round is needed to safely accommodate more than 2 candidates.